 - Juice of 1 lemon

 - In a large stockpot or Dutch oven, combine all ingredients (including vanilla bean seeds and pods) over medium heat.
 Bring the mixture to a boil.
-Reduce the heat to a simmer and cook, stirring occasionally for about 1 1/2 to 2 hours, until the fruit has softened and is partially caramelized with a dark orange color.
+Reduce the heat to a simmer and cook, stirring occasionally for about 1 ½ to 2 hours, until the fruit has softened and is partially caramelized with a dark orange color.
 Discard the vanilla bean pods.

-- Using your preferred method, can and preserve (boil for 15 minutes if your altitude is less than 1000ft above sea level) jam in sterilized jars.
-Both of these canning guides include instructions for boiling times at other altitudes.
-[Home Canning Guide 1 | Home Canning Guide 2] Alternatively, store the jam in clean jars and keep refrigerated.
+- Using your preferred method (see canning guides in the Notes section below, if needed), can and preserve (boil for 15 minutes if your altitude is less than 1000ft above sea level) jam in sterilized jars.

 Storage: If canned properly*, the jam will keep in sealed jars at room temperature for up to 1 year.
 Alternatively, you can store the jam in clean jars and keep refrigerated for up to 1 month or in the freezer for up to 6 months.